4 Steps to Hiring the Right Independent Professional

 3. Write a Contract

-When committing these elements to define a business relationship, work closely with the independent contractor to define resources, restrictions, and terms of your engagement.
+Committing these elements to define a business relationship requires working closely with the independent contractor to outline resources, restrictions, and terms of your engagement.
+Open communication during this phase ensures that everyone is aligned and helps prevent misunderstandings down the line.

 4. Use a Detailed Scope of Work (SOW)